 In 2004 Paul returned to academia, joining the Immobilisation Science Laboratory (ISL) at the University of Sheffield as a Postdoctoral Research Associate.
 In this role Paul worked on glasses and ceramics for the safe immobilisation of radioactive and toxic wastes, and also on energy-friendly materials development and waste management.

-To date Paul has published over 70 research papers in the fields of glasses; glass-ceramics; energy and the environment; waste management and nuclear and toxic waste treatment.
-He has co-edited and co-authored a book on the subject of low-energy, environmentally-friendly glasses and he has a strong track record in attracting research funding from bodies as diverse as Innovate UK, European Union, US Department of Energy, UK Research Councils and industry.
-He currently holds a number of active research grants and he is Director of Studies for several PhD students and line manager of several postdoctoral researchers, visiting academics and interns.
+To date Paul has published over 75 research papers in the fields of glasses; glass-ceramics; energy and the environment; waste management and nuclear and toxic waste treatment; advanced spectroscopy; and manufacturing technologies.
+He has co-edited and co-authored a book on the subject of low-energy, environmentally-friendly glasses and he has a strong track record in attracting research funding from bodies as diverse as UK Research Councils, Innovate UK, European Union, US Department of Energy and industry.
+He currently holds a number of active research grants.
+He is Director of Studies for several PhD students and line manager of several postdoctoral researchers, visiting academics and interns.

 Paul is a Fellow of the Society of Glass Technology and sits on its Basic Science and Technology Committee.
 He is a Fellow of the Higher Education Academy and is also a member of the Institute of Physics and the Association for the History of Glass.
 He is a reviewer for over 10 international journals, the US DoE Nuclear Energy Universities Programme and EU H2020 funding bids.

 Paul sits on several international and national committees.
 He is a member of the International Commission on Glass Technical Committee 5: Waste Vitrification and the RAL-ISIS Neutron User Committee.
-He was elected onto the Sector Decarbonisation Roadmap Committees for both the ceramics and glass industries, which directly advises the UK Government in this area.
-Paul carries out a wide range of consultancy activities.
+He was elected onto the Sector Decarbonisation Roadmap Committee for the ceramics industry, which directly advises the UK Government in this area.
+He is also a lead Academic Advisor to Glass Futures, which aims to develop a state-of-the-art training and R&D facility in glass.
+Paul also carries out a wide range of consultancy activities.
 He has consulted for the UK Government's Committee on Climate Change and for the ceramics, optoelectronics and glass industries.
-He also acts as an expert witness and has worked with some of the world's largest and most well-known companies in his field.
+He also acts as an international expert witness and has worked with some of the world's largest and most well-known companies in his field.
 He has organised multiple conferences and was Chair of the Local Organising Committee for the highly successful Centenary Conference of the Society of Glass Technology in 2016.
 He has given many Invited Presentations at international conferences, and actively engages with the international academic and industrial communities.

 - Past Course Leader (2012 - 2016) for SHU Part-Time and Full-Time Materials Engineering degree courses (FdEng, BEng (Hons) and MEng) in Materials Engineering and Forensic Engineering;